SchmidtDSE/fire-recovery-vegImpactVis/README.md

 | total_percent | Percentage of total area this vegetation represents | number |

 Additional fields in the CSV are for metadata and are not used directly in the visualization.

+## Key actions that need to happen when generating this data:
+1. The *color* needs to match the color on the vegetation map
+2. The *severity levels* (low/moderate/high) should have a default value with the option to update based on user input
+- currently the description of the severity levels on the visualization are hardcoded, these should be dynamic to read in either the default asigned values or the user's specified levels

 ### API Response Example